 We plan to have the school sponsor a pie supper to meet these needs.
-They gave a program and raised \$108.
+Program was presented and \$108 raised.
 This fund will be used to meet both the physical and recreational needs.
 A pie supper is to be given in a few days and the money taken in on project will be used to further the lunchroom program.
 It is impossible to install electricity at this school now.

 Through the Red Cross we will secure an instructor to teach First Aid.
-This school being so far from the county seat it is very hard to get an instructor to go to the school but we hope to obtain one soon.
+This school being so far from the county seat it is very hard to get an instructor to go to the school but we hope to obain one soon.
 We plan to buy a first aid kit.